 Many agricultural economists teach at the college or university level.
 Schools across the country not only have economic programs but more specifically programs in agricultural economics, applied economics, resource economics, rural sociology or agribusiness.
 Additional teaching opportunities exist at the secondary level as well as through organizations such as Future Farmers of America (FFA).

 All economist positions require at least a bachelor's degree.
 A few entry-level positions, such as research assistant or salesperson, can be obtained with only a bachelor's degree, but more advanced positions require a master's or doctoral degree.

 Agricultural economists need a strong grasp of agricultural and marketing principles, along with strong data analysis, statistical and quantitative skills.
 The ability to pay attention to detail and conduct complex research is also required.
 A specialty area, such as crop management or international development, could be helpful in meeting specific job requirements.

 Salary and Job Outlook

-In May 2015, the U.S. Bureau of Labor Statistics (BLS) reported that economists, including agricultural economists, made a median annual salary of $99,180.
-The BLS projected that employment of economists would increase by 6% from 2014 to 2024, which was about average for all occupations.
+In May 2020, the U.S. Bureau of Labor Statistics (BLS) reported that economists, including agricultural economists, made a median annual salary of $108,350.
+The BLS projected that employment of economists would increase by 14% from 2019 to 2029, which was much faster than the average for all occupations.